yugabyte/ybm-cli/docs/ybm_user_delete.md

 ### Synopsis

-Delete a user from your YugabyteDB Managed account
+Delete a user from your YugabyteDB Aeon account

 ```
 ybm user delete [flags]